Labour fails to make gains in string of marginal councils

 Indeed, Labour lost Nuneaton & Bedworth BC after losing eight seats and is predicted to lose Derby City Council, with leader Ranjit Banwait losing his seat.
 Meanwhile, the Conservatives have won the Basildon BC bellwether, from no overall control.

-However, the Conservatives lost overall control of Trafford MBC, formerly lead by the man seen as the party’s local government rising star, Sean Anstee.
+However, the Conservatives lost overall control of Trafford MBC, formerly led by the man seen as the party’s local government rising star, Sean Anstee.

 Tory MP Graham Brady told the BBC the result in Trafford was “deeply disappointing”, but said it was hard to tell how far Brexit and other national political issues had affected the local vote.